- Publications and resources

 The operator must continue to Flight Plan in accordance with the ICAO flight planning requirements and any special flight planning requirements in ENR Section 1:10 "Flight Planning" of the Australian AIP, annotating in Field 10 and Field 18 of the ATS Flight Plan, details of the applicable equipment and Nav Spec capability of the aircraft, for which the crew are qualified to use.

-An Australian AIP amendment will be published on 26 May 2016 with changes to the flight planning codes for particular Nav Specs.
+An Australian AIP amendment was published on 26 May 2016 with changes to the flight planning codes for particular Nav Specs.

 For more information refer to the Navigation for communication, navigation systems and air traffic management page.

 Does a foreign registered aircraft need to comply with GNSS CAO 20.18 mandate?

 No, the GNSS equipment mandates that became effective on 4 February 2016 are applicable to Australian registered aircraft only - operators of foreign registered aircraft are not required to comply with the GNSS requirements of CAO 20.18.